easonnie/combine-FEVER-NSMN/other_resources/nli_fever.md

 ## What is the difference between the original FEVER and this data?
 In the original FEVER setting, the input is a claim and the Wikipedia, and the expected output is a label.
 However, this is different from the standard NLI formalization which is basically a **pair-of-sequence to label** problem.
-To facilitate NLI-related research take advantage of the FEVER dataset, we pair the claims in the FEVER dataset with **textual evidence** and make it a **pair-of-sequence to label** formatted dataset.
+To facilitate NLI-related research in taking advantage of the FEVER dataset, we pair the claims in the FEVER dataset with **textual evidence** and make it a **pair-of-sequence to label** formatted dataset.

 ## How is the pairing implemented?
 We first applied evidence selection using the method in previous [SOTA fact-checking system](https://arxiv.org/abs/1811.07039) such that each claim will have a collection of potential evidential sentences.